-In our fast moving world some stories that should be noted often are overlooked.
+In our fast moving world some stories that should be noted often are overlooked and ignored.
 We all saw and heard about hurricane Sandy, in addition to flooding the subway system of New York and halting financial trading Sandy may of even tilted the Presidential election.
 If Sandy had indeed made a difference in the election outcome one might say Sandy has had the impact of also altering our future.
 While we are becoming more use to these uncommon "weather occurrences", it is possible that we should be viewing them as a warning of worse yet to come.

 Most of the world took little notice that on July 21 Beijing suffered its largest rainfall in 60 years.
 The storm caused widespread destruction